vgotra/Stalker2Settings/README.md

  - disabled FSR frame generation (more FPS but causes issues in some locations, especially in fight with Faust)
  - high quality of sky and related (Ultra only provides a minor improvement over High)
  - other changes

+In **GameUserSettings_2.ini** profile reused TSR with 90 ResolutionQuality, also decresed some useless settings DoF, Motion Blur, Hair display quality, some shadows quality, etc.

 ## FPS